 Timing is everything

-When determining when to photograph the lights, it’s important to note two main things: the time of year and space weather.
-The northern lights are generally around from late August to the beginning of April.
-Space weather is something you have to check closer to the event.
-It gives you real-time aurora activity information.
+When determining when to photograph the lights and how to adjust your settings for photographing aurora borealis accordingly, it’s important to note two main things: the time of year and space weather.
+You can generally see the northern lights from late August to the beginning of April.
+Of course, space weather is something you have to check closer to the event as it gives you real-time aurora activity information.

 There are a lot of different parameters, but the easiest way to understand aurora activity is to follow the KP index.
 The KP index is a global auroral activity indicator, which ranges on a scale from 0 to 9.
 You can use it as a guide to estimate how active the aurora is and at what latitude aurora might be visible.